tabarra/txAdmin/docs/recipe.md

 ### `replace_string`
 Replaces a string in the target file or files array based on a search string.
-- `file:` String or array containing tie file(s) to be checked for the replacer string.
+- `file`: String or array containing tie file(s) to be checked for the replacer string.
-- `search:` The String to be searched for.
+- `search`: The String to be searched for.
-- `replace:` The String that will replace the `search` one.
+- `replace`: The String that will replace the `search` one.
 ```yaml
 # Single file
 - action: replace_string